-During Ramadan, searches for recipes spike 50 percent higher and the watch times on YouTube for cooking videos peak at almost 30 percent higher as well.
+During the Holy month of Ramadan, searches for recipes spike 50 percent higher and the watch times on YouTube for cooking videos peak at almost 30 percent higher as well.
 With this latest tool by Google, you can now explore top recipes and YouTube cooking videos directly through the Ramadan search experience.

 Searching For The Qibla Made With The Help Of Technology:

 Top news stories have never been this good.

 This has to be the most useful feature of Google for the Muslims around the World.

 In this fast-paced world, we often find prayer times and working time clashing.
 And most of the times, we find ourselves out of our homes.

 To make the praying time easier for the Muslims around the World, Google launched its Qibla Finder feature.

 Qibla Finder, a web app last year, that uses augmented reality to show you the direction of the Qibla wherever you are in the world.
 Google has now enabled offline usage and a shortcut to add Qibla Finder to your Android home screen as well, so you can locate the direction of House of Allah when you’re on the move.